DavidPal/whitespace-format/README.md

 Beautifier of source code files and text files.
 Its main features are:

-* Add new line marker at the file if it is missing.
+* Add a new line marker at the end of the file if it is missing.
 * Make new line markers consistent (Linux `\n`, Windows `\r\n`, Mac `\r`).
 * Remove empty lines at the end of the file.
 * Remove whitespace at the end of each line.